sunzefang/doc/readme.md

 try it again.

-try it nine more time.
+try it ten more time.